TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.rst

 .. function:: parseString(string, handler, error_handler=handler.ErrorHandler())

-   Similar to :func:`parse`, but parses from a buffer *string* received as a parameter.  *string* must be a :class:`str` instance or a :term:`bytes-like object`.
+   Similar to :func:`parse`, but parses kutoka a buffer *string* received as a parameter.  *string* must be a :class:`str` instance or a :term:`bytes-like object`.